NTS Motorsports: Truck No. 9 history

 The 9 truck was the original entry out of Joe Denette Motorsports.
-It began as the number 23 truck, with Jason White and sponsor GunBroker.com moving over from SS-Green Light Racing.
+It began as the number 23 truck, with Jason White moving over from SS-Green Light Racing.
 White scored two top fives and five top tens en route to a 15th-place points finish, and would leave with his sponsor to start their own team.
 In 2012, four-time series champion Ron Hornaday Jr. would be signed to drive the now-9 truck, moving over from the closed KHI operation of mutual friend Kevin Harvick.
 Coming off a four win season, Hornaday struggled with the young team, posting two top fives and six top tens against three crashes and five total DNFs to finish 13th in points.
 It was Hornaday's first season without a win and, at the time, his worst finish in points.

 Hornaday returned to the 9 truck for the full season in 2013.
 After nine top 10 finishes but struggles to find regular sponsorship, the team released Hornaday with one race to go in the season.
-Hornaday ran Turner Scott Motorsports' 34 truck with his sponsor Smokey Mountain Herbal Snuff at Homestead-Miami, and moved to their 30 truck in 2014.
+Hornaday ran Turner Scott Motorsports' 34 truck at Homestead, and moved to their 30 truck in 2014.
 Former KHI driver Nelson Piquet Jr. took over the No. 9 at Homestead.

 The 9 truck ran the full season (except the Daytona opener) in 2014.
 In March, Chase Pistone, grandson of former Sprint Cup Series winner Tom Pistone, was signed to run 14 races in the 9 truck.
 Pistone ultimately ran five races in the truck, with a best finish of 9th at Gateway.
 Brennan Newberry ran nine races in the truck, scoring two top tens.
 Justin Lofton returned to the truck series at Charlotte in the No. 9 truck.
 Jason White returned to run two races in the truck.
-In September, it was announced the Ron Hornaday Jr. would return to the 9 truck of NTS with his sponsor Rheem, after being released from Turner Scott Motorsports due to internal issues within the organization.
-Hornaday drove at Las Vegas and Texas with Rheem, and a third race at Talladega with ARMOUR Foods.
+In September, it was announced the Ron Hornaday Jr. would return to the 9 truck of NTS, after being released from Turner Scott Motorsports due to internal issues within the organization.
+Hornaday drove at Las Vegas and Texas with Rheem, and a third race at Talladega.
 Ty Dillon replaced Newberry for the season finale at Homestead, finishing 7th.